orsifacundo/aif-c01-exam/README.md

     - **MMLU**, or Massive Multitask Language Understanding, evaluates the knowledge and problem-solving capabilities of the model.
     - **Big-bench**, or Beyond the Imitation Game Benchmark, focuses on tasks that are beyond the capabilities of the current language models.
 It contains tasks such as math, biology, physics, bias, linguistics, reasoning, childhood development, software development, and more.
     - **HELM**, or Holistic Evaluation of Language Models, which is a benchmark to help improve model transparency.
 It offers users guidance on which model performs well for a given task.

+- **BERTScore**: is a metric that measures the semantic similarity between two text sequences by leveraging the contextualized embeddings of a pre-trained language model, such as BERT.
+It calculates the similarity between the embeddings of the model-generated and expert-validated responses, providing a more nuanced assessment of their semantic similarity.

+- **Perplexity**: is a metric used to evaluate the performance of language models.
+It measures how well the model predicts a given sequence of text, with lower perplexity indicating a better-performing model.

 - **Semantic robustness**: evaluates how much your model output changes as the result of small, semantic-preserving changes in the input.